 Financial Stress Index (STLFSI4)

-A reproducible, weekly risk-conditions signal derived from FRED: STLFSI4 (St. Louis Fed Financial Stress Index, 4th rev.).
-We align to Friday frequency, apply a robust rolling z-score to the level, and map combined level/z information into regimes.
+A reproducible, weekly risk-conditions signal derived from FRED: STLFSI4 (St. Louis Fed Financial Stress Index, 4th rev.). v1.1 adds an optional pillar view (volatility / credit / liquidity) plus a confidence flag when component series are stale.
 No plots.

 Abstract